-Whereas most aeroplanes operate in an environment where there is usually a choice of diversion aerodromes available, an aeroplane operating over an extended range route may have only one en route alternate available within a range dictated by the endurance of a particular airframe system (e.g. cargo fire suppressant), or by the approved maximum diversion time for that route.
+Whereas most aeroplanes operate in an environment where there is usually a choice of diversion aerodromes available, an aeroplane operating over an extended range route may have only one en route alternate available within a range dictated by the endurance of a particular airframe system (e.g. cargo fire suppressant), or by the maximum diversion time authorised for the operator's aircraft engine combination.